TheProjecter/twistedae/trunk/README.txt

 At this point the project is a proof of concept.
 It basically replaces the SDK's BaseHTTPServer with twisted.web and includes 10gen's datastore stub for MongoDB.
-With thwistedae it is totally unnecessary to patch the Google App Engine SDK.
+With twistedae it is totally unnecessary to patch the Google App Engine SDK.